 \subsection{GPU}

 GPU is similar to CPU with the difference that it can compute a larger amount of work in parallel at the same time.
-This makes GPU one of the most important components to train a deep neural network model.
+GPU is one of the most important components to train a deep neural network model.
 It has thousands of cores that help to distribute the task and work in parallel.
 It has a low clock rate as compared to the CPU.
-It uses thread to process higher dimension calculations which can speed up the computations.
+It uses thread to process higher-dimension calculations, which can speed up the computations.
 Several GPUs are available in the market.
-In this experiment, we have used 2 NVIDIA A6000 GPUs named GPU:0 and GPU:1 in this experiment whose specification is shown in Figure 2.
+In this experiment, we used 2 NVIDIA A6000 GPUs named GPU:0 and GPU:1, the specification of which is shown in Figure 2.

 Basically, GPUs are initially built for rendering and visualizing graphical images and videos.
 It requires API to use GPU operations at a higher abstraction level.
 Its architecture offers various parallelisms like multi-threading, SIMD, and MIMD.
 So, Cuda is designed to use low-level instructions for utilizing these kinds of parallelism.
-Pytorch\cite{pytorch} is compatible with CUDA to make use of GPU architecture to profile and optimize the operations.
+Pytorch\cite{pytorch} is compatible with CUDA to use GPU architecture to profile and optimize the operations.